 One of the major issues surrounding turmeric is how well the body absorbs curcumin when it is consumed or made available.
 There are number of natural and artificial compounds that help absorption of curcumin and peperine is one among them. piperine (important component of black pepper) improves curcumin bioavailability by 2,000% at 45 minutes when consumed along with curcumin orally.
 (Recent Developments in Delivery, Bioavailability, Absorption and Metabolism of Curcumin: the Golden Pigment from Golden Spice)

-Side Effects: High doses of turmeric (for that matter, any spice) would cause nausea, Diarrhea, Increased risk of bleeding, increased liver functions, Hypotension, increased menstrual flow and hypotension.
+Turmeric Side Effects: High doses of turmeric (for that matter, any spice) could cause nausea, Diarrhea, Increased risk of bleeding, increased liver functions, Hypotension, increased menstrual flow and hypotension.